Alabama |

 - Vaccine: Click here to find information on a COVID-19 vaccination near you.

-- Vaccine for essential workers: Gov. Doug Burgum and Manitoba Premier Brian Pallister announced the Essential Worker Cross-Border Vaccination Initiative, where North Dakota will administer COVID-19 vaccinations to Manitoba-based truck drivers transporting goods to and from the United States.
-(April 20, 2021)
+- Vaccine for essential workers: Gov. Doug Burgum and Manitoba Premier Brian Pallister announced the Essential Worker Cross-Border Vaccination Initiative, where North Dakota will administer COVID-19 vaccinations to Manitoba-based truck drivers transporting goods to and from the United States will continue through the end of July.
+Details on where to get a vaccine can be found here.
+The program has vaccinated over 2,500 drivers so far.
+(July 7, 2021)

 |